HugovandenBovenkamp/CSS-positioning-practice/README.md

 # CSS-positioning-practice
-Making a website to practice my css positioning skills
+<h1>Making a website to practice my css positioning skills.</h1>

-No CSS frameworks will be used, positioning is done with Grid and flexbox.
+<h3>No CSS frameworks will be used, positioning is done with Grid and flexbox.</h3>